Joshua Dreller, Sr. Director, Content Marketing @ Skai

 Home Depot, which has also seen its business boom due to the popularity of home renovations during the pandemic, offers many different ways for its advertisers to connect with its customers.
 The retailer’s advertising branch, called Retail Media+, offers not only programmatic ads utilizing Home Depot’s first-party data, but also social via platforms like Pinterest and Facebook, and even Google Shopping options.
 These expanded offerings come in handy for seasonal advertisers whose sales increase during Home Depot sales events such as Spring Black Friday.

 With so many options for retail media marketing, developing strategies for managing, optimizing and automating campaign creation and execution across thousands of retailer and marketplace websites is an ever-increasing challenge for most advertisers.
-That’s why Skai has partnered with a growing list of retailers in order to help advertisers create and measure retail media campaigns across channels on a single platform.
+That’s why Skai has partnered with a growing list of retailers in order to help advertisers create and measure retail media campaigns across channels using a single advertisement management software.